trueos/trueos-docs/trueos-handbook/using.rst

 FreeBSD Ports
 =============

 TrueOS allows users to build applications using the ports system.
 Use :command:`git` to fetch the FreeBSD ports tree on the local system.
-Specifically, it is reccomended that users make use of the |trueos| branch of the FreeBSD ports, which is regularly updated against the base FreeBSD ports tree.
+It is recommended that users make use of the |trueos| branch of the FreeBSD ports, which is regularly updated against the base FreeBSD ports tree.

 .. note:: These commands must be run as the superuser or **root**.